SimpleDataLabsInc/prophecy-docs/docs/low-code-sql/data-tests/use-project-tests.md

 You can configure your own passing condition of your project test.

-You can use the configurations to help decide which tables to focus on if you have too many with failed rows.
+You can use the configurations to help decide which cases to focus on if you have too many failed rows.
 Or conversely, you might care less about cases with multiple failed rows.
 For example, you might have a customer churn use case where you have 50 complaints from one customer.
 Configuring your test can help you identify and take action, such as assigning more resources to assist that customer.

 To configure a test: